AdobeDocs/frameio-api/src/pages/guides/Migration/index.md

 ### 6. Comments

-While initial support for Commenting endpoints, have been released there are a number of missing capabilities which will be released in the future.
+Initial support for Commenting endpoints has been released.
+There are several additional capabilities that will be released soon.
+Support for coming soon capabilities includes:

-Capabilities coming soon include:

-1) Support for range-based comments
+* Range-based comments
-2) Support for leaving comment replies
+* Leaving comment replies
-3) Support for comment attachments
-4) Support for comment reactions (I.e. emoji’s)
+* Comment attachments and comment reactions, i.e. emojis
-5) Support for viewing or modifying comment completion status
+* Viewing or modifying comment completion status
-6) Support for hyperlinks or @mentions (comment entities)
+* Hyperlinks or @mentions (comment entities)
-7) Support for seeing who has viewed a comment (impressions)
+* Seeing who has viewed a comment (impressions)

-Note: The “timestamp” field actually represents the framestamp the comment is left on (starting from 1), not the timestamp
+> Note: The “timestamp” field represents the framestamp the comment is left on (starting from 1), not the timestamp

 | Legacy Method | Legacy Endpoint                                                                                                                                                   | V4 Method | V4 Endpoint                                                                                                                                                            | Notes                                                                  |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- |